nodejs/node/doc/api/dgram.md

 * `multicastInterface` {String}

-*Note: All references to scope in this section are refering to [IPv6 Zone Indices][], which are defined by [RFC 4007][].
+*Note: All references to scope in this section are referring to [IPv6 Zone Indices][], which are defined by [RFC 4007][].
 In string form, an IP with a scope index is written as `'IP%scope'` where scope is an interface name or interface number.*